Owner Operator LMIA (Labour Market Impact Assessment)

 Owner-operators may wish to consider alternative paths to obtaining an LMIA.
 IRCC lists several exemption codes for LMIA applicants, including trader and investor categories under international trade agreements with Europe and North America, among other trading blocs.

 Canada encourages business immigration through multiple means and programs, including:

-Owner Operator LMIA FAQ
+Owner Operator LMIA FAQs

 Obtaining an LMIA, regardless of the immigration stream, is one of many requirements for those who wish to secure a work visa.
 As such, the LMIA is part of a larger immigration process and not the end goal.

-The owner operator LMIA processing time varies from case to case, ranging from weeks to months.
+The owner-operator LMIA processing time varies from case to case, ranging from weeks to months.
 A clear, concise business plan and full legal documentation will likely reduce the waiting period.